Go shopping for gifts and goodies at Liseberg’s Christmas market. Credit: Peter Kvarnström

 Traditional Swedish Christmas food

 Swedish Christmas food is tasty, hearty and easy to love.
 Sweden is a large country and there are many local varieties.
-The number one reason to enjoy a Christmas dinner in Gothenburg is the fish and shellfish.
-In addition to the compulsory gravad lax (cured salmon) and pickled herring you will find fresh crayfish, shrimp and other Gothenburg specialities.
+The number one reason to enjoy a Christmas dinner in Gothenburg is the fresh fish and shellfish.
+In addition to gravad lax (cured salmon) and pickled herring you will find fresh crayfish, shrimp and other Gothenburg specialities.

 Two grown ups and a child enjoying christmas shopping.